dathan/blog/content/posts/openai-fine-tuning-notes.md

 ```

-This command turns the data frames of prompt and compeltion to a file called tags_completion, which we will use openai to generate a valid and train set.
+This command turns the data frames of prompt and completion to a file called tags_completion, which we will use openai to generate a valid and train set.

-### Generate the valid and trainset for the classification
+### Generate the valid trainset for the classification

 ```
 model = 'ada'  # can be ada, babbage or curie